EOEPCA/deployment-guide/docs/building-blocks/application-hub.md

 # Application Hub Deployment Guide

+!!! warning
-> Application Hub 2.1 requires OIDC.
+    Application Hub 2.1 requires OIDC.
 The IAM-off mode is not supported by this guide.

 The **Application Hub** provides a suite of web-based tools—like JupyterLab and Code Server—for interactive analysis and application development on Earth Observation (EO) data.
 It can also host custom dashboards and interactive web apps